ROCKLAND POST EXCLUSIVE: TOR BUS MAINTENANCE CONTRACT UP FOR BID

 Depending on who gets the contract some of the areas that are concerning to users are: service reliability, routes or scheduling, technology like bus tracking, hiring of current drivers and cleanliness

-While the announcement has flown under the radar, passengers are already talking about what the change could mean for their daily commutes.
+While the announcement has flown under the media radar, passengers are already talking about what the change could mean for their daily commutes.

 “I just hope whoever takes over doesn’t cut service on the routes I use,” said one commuter Davis B. who rides from New City to downtown Nyack each day.